suriyadeepan/suriyadeepan.github.io/_posts/2020-01-13-advanced-pandas.markdown

 ## Dealing with Missing values

-You may have noticed a number of NaN (missing) values in the data frame.
+You may have noticed several NaN (missing) values in the data frame.
 We can decide to remove the rows with missing data or fill them in depending on the situation.
-There are a number of ways to fill in the missing values.
+There are many ways to fill in the missing values.
 We could fill in with average (mean, median) or most likely values (mode).
-Or we could use the values from the neigboring rows.
+Or we could use the values from the neighboring rows.
 Back-fill `bfill` fills in using the value from the next rows.
 Forward-fill `ffill` fills in using the value from the previous rows.